 7. Stopwatch

-This lab implements a stopwatch which displays the elapsed time since we activated a switch.
+This lab implements a stopwatch that displays elapsed time from when a switch is activated.
 We’ll split the task of designing our stopwatch into three steps.
-First, in Section 7.1 we’ll design a modulo-k counter which produces a tick every \(k\) cycles of an input clock signal.
+First, in Section 7.1 we’ll design a modulo-k counter that produces a tick every \(k\) cycles of an input clock signal.
 Second, in Section 7.2 we’ll implement our own clock signals which have frequencies of interest to us.
 Third, in Section 7.3 we’ll use our custom clock signals and count the number of elapsed time units which the final stopwatch displays.

 7.1.
 Counters

-Our stopwatch will show typical time units since the last reset, i.e., tenths of a second, seconds, tens of seconds, minutes and tens of minutes.
-The clock signals available in the MAX 10 FPGA have much higher frequencies.
-This means that we require a way to generate clock signals with (much) lower frequencies from the provided ones.
+Our stopwatch will display time units measured from the last reset, i.e., tenths of a second, seconds, tens of seconds, minutes, and tens of minutes.
+The clock signals available on the MAX 10 FPGA run at much higher frequencies.
+This means that we need a way to generate lower-frequency clock signals from those available.

 ../_images/clocks_4.svg

-The conceptual answer to this is a rather simple one: We simply count the number of elapsed cycles of the higher-frequency clock and generate our new clock signal based on that counter.
+The conceptual solution is straightforward: we count the elapsed cycles of the high-frequency clock and generate a new clock signal from that counter.

 ../_images/ctr3.svg